How Dehydration Affects Your Body

 What Causes Dehydration?

 Dehydration occurs when the body does not have sufficient clean water.
 In many instances, dehydration happens simply because an individual isn’t drinking enough water.
 However, other causes of dehydration may include the inability to access clean drinking water, excessive sweating or urination that increases water loss, or the presence of a high fever, vomiting, or diarrhea due to an illness.

 Although all people can suffer from dehydration, certain factors can increase the onset of this deficiency.
 Infants, children, and older adults may be more vulnerable to dehydration.
-Those with chronic illnesses are also at an increased risk, as well as those that experience increases in body temperature due to exercising or working outside.
+Those with a disability are also at an increased risk, as well as those who experience increases in body temperature due to exercising or working outside.

 What Are the Symptoms of Dehydration?

 The symptoms of dehydration are diverse and may differ between children and adults.
 Although a dry mouth and tongue are symptoms, an increased thirst for water isn’t necessarily the earliest indicator that you are dehydrated.
 Adults may notice less-frequent or dark-colored urination, dizziness, confusion, or fatigue.
 Children may be irritable or lack tears when they cry.
 Young ones may also have sunken areas on their face and head, or have no urination over a few hours.